 - Help customer claim for product or service refund.

-- Inform customer that that he /she own the mistake or problem.
+- Inform the customer that he /she owns the mistake or problem.

 Customer Satisfaction Survey: KPIs

-To prevent ‘paralysis by analysis’ companies should track only those KPIs that support their unique business model and operating environment.
-A list of universally used customer satisfaction key performance indicators (KPIs) is outlined below:
+To prevent ‘paralysis by analysis,’ companies should track only those KPIs that support their unique business model and operating environment.
+A list of universally accepted key performance indicators (KPIs) cover:

 - Abandoned Rate of Calls